kulcsarb/size-chart-editor/README.md

 ## Background

-Size charts contain the measurements for each size label used by brands or designer for garments sold.
+Size charts contain the measurements for each size label used by brands or designers for garments sold.
 There are a large number of standard sizing systems around the world<sup>[1](#1)[2](#2)[3](#3)</sup>.

 Sizing is quite inconsistent and there can be great differences in fit and measurement among brands.